 I find that, for me, white vinegar is more cost effective, however if I need to clean something with stubborn stains, citric acid is a bit stronger and is my choice for things like toilets and shower heads.

 Even though Citric Acid is a versatile cleaner in your home there are several surfaces that do not react well to acid and should be avoided.

 Since both granite and marble are porous surfaces the acid can get inside and break them down.

 Acidic cleaning products can etch or cut into the stones.

 I would avoid using this on your wood floors or furniture if they have any kind of wax or sealer on it as the acid can break down the coating and leave a cloudy appearance.

 TVs and electronic screens; phones, laptops, tablets, etc. all come with oleophobic coating to reduce the amount of smudges and fingerprints showing up and using citric acid can break down that coating exposing layers that weren’t meant to be exposed.

 Though I wouldn’t think to clean my jewellery with citric acid as I have my own Homemade Jewellery Cleaner, it is worth noting that acids can dissolve your pearls so don’t use it.

 If you aren’t sure about a particular surface or fabric do a patch test in an inconspicuous spot first.

 Being able to clean your home without putting your health or your family’s health at risk is the goal of any parent and because citric acid is so versatile you won’t have to buy and store multiple products either.
-So you will also be saving money and reducing your family’s waste.
+You will also be saving money and reducing your family’s exposure to nasty commercial chemicals.
 What’s not to love?